Ain’t Marriage Grand!

 Looking back over our thirty-two years as husband and wife, that prayer offered by the celebrant at our friends’ wedding was an accurate description of our marriage.
 No doubt, it also reflects yours.

 It’s a prayer that speaks into a profound reality.
-Every marriage is subject to both joys and sorrows, and indeed we do expect sorrows, we just can’t know what form they may take or when they may come.
+Every marriage is subject to both joys and sorrows.
+Indeed we do expect sorrows, we just can’t know what form they may take or when they may come.
 In our case, it was immediately after the honeymoon.
 We’ve also walked with couples whose first major challenge was the honeymoon itself.

 In these difficulties, it can be tempting to wish them away.
 Indeed, it is human nature to hope that we might be spared them.
 But that would actually be a loss.